Nick Fradiani: 2015–2017: Hurricane

 In a live Facebook chat on February 24, Fradiani revealed that "Get You Home" would be released on March 11, 2016.
 As a treat for fans, the release date was shifted to March 10, which coincided with the debut live performance on American Idol.
 A video was shot on March 29 in Chicago, at Virgin Hotels Chicago, with model Michelle Hicks as the female lead.
 It was directed by Erik White and used real hotel guests as extras.
 Released on May 19, 2016, the video shows Fradiani having a "cat and mouse game" encounter, starting at the hotel's bar, with a beautiful woman who appears to have no scruples, leading to a steamy night at the hotel and a surprise resolution.

 In an interview with Boston's Mix 104.1 on May 5, 2016, Fradiani revealed the album's title of Hurricane, to be released on August 5, 2016, named after a track co-written with Jason Mraz and with Fradiani's Beach Avenue guitarist, Nick Abraham.
 Fradiani and Abraham gave the first performance of "Hurricane" (acoustic) at the B93 Big Summer Show in Modesto, California, on June 10, 2016.

 Starting in late May 2016, Fradiani also released snippets of the recorded versions of various songs from the album, sometimes accompanied by "behind the songs" videos.
-The album Hurricane was released on August 5, 2016, and debuted at #1 on Billboard's Heatseekers chart.
+The album Hurricane was released on August 5, 2016, and debuted at No. 1 on Billboard's Heatseekers chart.

 A second single, "All On You," was released on August 5, 2016.
 On December 15, Billboard provided the exclusive premiere of a stark, black-and-white performance video for the song, shot at New Haven's historic Lyric Hall by Ryan Zipp.
 In the same feature, Fradiani confirmed that the next single would be "Love Is Blind," to be released in January 2017, with a video to follow around Valentine's Day.